Avenue de l'Opéra: History

 to support the attack against the Porte Saint-Honoré.
 The mount was lowered somewhat in 1615, but remained a serious obstacle.
 The enormous quantity of material produced by the leveling of this hill was used to fill the excavations of the Champ de Mars.
 Previously one had to descend seven steps to reach the entrance of the church of Saint-Roch, whereas now one must climb thirteen steps.

-A decree of 3 May 1854 initiated a project to create an "Avenue Napoléon", running from the Louvre to the place where the rue de la Paix joins the boulevards.
+A decree of 3 May 1854 initiated a project to create an "Avenue Napoléon", running from the Louvre to the place where the Rue de la Paix joins the boulevards.
 However, little progress was made.
 In the early 1860s, the construction of the new opera house relaunched the project by a decree of 24 August 1864.
 Work began at each end but proceeded slowly.
 The fall of the Second Empire in 1870, caused a delay in the work, at least for a while, and in 1873 the boulevard was renamed Avenue de l'Opera.
 After a public decree of 27 June 1876, work resumed and was quickly completed.
 The last buildings along the avenue were built in 1879.

 Number 22 is the address of the former Hotel des Deux Mondes, which closed in 1940.
 After the war, it became the Paris field office of the United States Secret Service.

 Metro stations

-Trivia
+Literary connection

 The Avenue de l'Opéra was featured in Louis Aragon's surrealist novel Le Paysan de Paris (The Parisian Peasant).